top of page

 • Improves neuromuscular co-ordination

-When should I do my strides?
+When should I be running strides?

 For me, I always add strides on my easy runs the day before I do a session, this is because it helps me to loosen up my legs so I feel better for the run the next.
 I usually don't just do them at any point in my easy run, I wait till I finish and then I run 6-8 strides at the end with a nice long recovery between all of them.
 If you are running strides on your easy run days then make sure you are properly warmed up for them first, this is why they are best added in at the end of your easy runs.